 Alright.
 Here comes the smart part.
 We solve the rotation of the key with a scheduled Lambda function.

-• Create a new Lambda function (amplify add function)
+- Create a new Lambda function (

-• Chose the Hello world template
+Hello world

 Do you want to invoke this function on a recurring schedule?

-• Chose the interval (to us, once a week seemed appropriate)
+- Chose the interval (to us, once a week seemed appropriate)

-Now we put the following code into our index.py.
+Now we put the following code into our index.py

 import boto3